Inference on summaries of a model-agnostic longitudinal variable importance trajectory with application to suicide prevention: Evaluating VIMs for predictors of suicide risk

-As in the numerical experiments described above, we used logistic regression, logistic regression with the lasso for variable selection, random forests, gradient boosted trees, and a Super Learner to estimate these prediction functions.
-In this data analysis, we also considered the discrete Super Learner, which uses cross-validation to select the single best-performing algorithm among the candidate library.
-As in the numerical simulations, several tuning parameter values were considered for each algorithm (details are provided in the Supporting Information).
+As in the numerical experiments described above, we used logistic regression, logistic regression with the lasso for variable selection, random forests, gradient boosted trees, and a super learner to estimate these prediction functions.
+In this data analysis, we also considered the discrete super learner, which uses cross-validation to select the single best-performing algorithm among the candidate library.
+As in the numerical simulations, several tuning parameter values were considered for each algorithm (Table~\ref{tab:sl-algs_data}).
 Unlike in the simulations presented above, here we do not know the true data-generating mechanism, so some of these procedures may be misspecified.
 Additionally, there may be finite-sample differences between the results based on different procedures: the effective sample size in this case is approximately 400 (due to the extremely low event rate).
-To guard against bias resulting from prediction model misspecification, we recommend using the Super Learner with a large library of candidate learners.
+To guard against bias resulting from prediction model misspecification, we recommend using the super learner with a large library of candidate learners.
+We used multiple estimation procedures here to further emphasize the possible finite-sample differences between approaches.
+However, in practice, we recommend choosing an estimation procedure prior to analysis, and using cross-validation to assess performance of this procedure.
+To guard against false discovery inflation due to multiple testing for the VIM summaries (10 tests per estimation procedure, two estimation procedures), we used a conservative Bonferroni correction to control the family-wise error rate at 0.05, implying a corrected p-value threshold of 0.0025.

+In Tables~\ref{tab:auc_data_analysis_pred_perf_all_supp}--\ref{tab:sensitivity_data_analysis_pred_perf_all_supp}, we present the mean, minimum, and maximum estimated value for each variable set across time and all algorithms for AUC, PPV, and sensitivity, respectively.
+The results are in line with prior expectations: prediction performance tends to increase with an increasing number of variables; and the AUC for all variables ranges from 0.73 to 0.85, similar to other suicide risk prediction models in this population.